If you’re wondering about the differences between Eurostar Standard vs Standard Premier, this post is for you!

 More Info and Prices

-Eurostar operates up to 9 daily services from London St Pancras International to Brussels with return fares from £69.
-Tickets to any Belgium station start from £79.
-Fastest London-Brussels journey time is 2 hours.
+Eurostar operates up to 9 daily services from London St Pancras International to Brussels with return fares from £78.
+Prices vary depending on travel dates/times and how far in advance you book.
+The fastest London-Brussels journey time is 1 hour and 53 minutes.
 Tickets are available from eurostar.com or 03432 186 186.

 Eurostar Standard Premier